greidinger-reis/craftingtableii-fabric/README.md

 ### Requirements

 - [x] The block's inventory render to screen
+- [ ] The block entity has the original model, animation and sound
 - [ ] The block's inventory has a dynamic size and grows as the recipe list grows
 - [ ] The block's inventory has functional a scroll wheel
 - [x] Have access to the current client's recipe book craftable recipe list
 - [x] Send the recipe list to the ScreenHandler and display them in the inventory GUI
-- [ ] Update the recipe list when the player's inventory change
+- [x] Update the recipe list when the player's inventory change
 - [ ] Add the item's description and recipe overlay on hover
-- [ ] Figure out how to handle items with multiple recipes
+- [x] Figure out how to handle items with multiple recipes (the craft is going to pick the first one)
-- [ ] Craft the item and subtract the required items from the player's inventory on slot click
+- [x] Craft the item and subtract the required items from the player's inventory on slot click